 For me or anyone taking on different work rituals, it can kind of throw you off at first.
 What scared me most was the sense of security that I once felt from paid vacation days and healthcare partially paid by my employer that was no longer there.
-And while I was saving time on not having to commute, I had new activities to tackle... networking to find jobs and clients, reorganizing my finances, creating a home office and more.
+And while I was saving time on not having to commute, I had new activities to tackle... networking to find projects and clients, reorganizing my finances, creating a home office, and more.
 When it comes to setting up a strong foundation, I found that taking things one day at a time was the best way to go and caused the least amount of stress.
 By leaving behind the corporate grind, here's a bit of knowledge that I gained:

 UNCOMFORTABLE IS GOOD

 Once I got over the initial fear of "Am I REALLY doing this?"
 I have to admit that I was pretty excited.
 The more I thought about that ten-year-long position at the same company, I realized that I was too comfortable and actually really bored.
 After all, I'm a person who has always been energized by change!
 Repetitive activities and conversions were pushing me into a place of discontentment and dullness.
 Because I'm naturally a go-getter who thrives on change and challenge, I was falling into a rut — so the switch to freelance couldn't have come at a better time!
 In fact, you might have heard the saying "Being uncomfortable leads to growth."
 It's true in my opinion!
 And after a bit of soul searching, I realized that if I wanted to be happy, I had to do things that made me feel uncomfortable... take some risks, form new connections, spark inspiring conversations, and insert myself into completely fresh situations to get to a place that felt invigorating and rewarding.